isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2020-10-15-Speech-by-Minister-Indranee-Rajah-at-the-Debate-on-the-Ministerial-Statement-on-Overview-of-Government-s-Strategy-to-Emerge-Stronger-from-the-COVID-19-Pandemic.md

 ---
 layout: post
-title:  "Speech by Minister Indranee Rajah at the Debate on the Ministerial Statement on Overview of Government's Strategy to Emerge Stronger from the COVID-19 Pandemic"
+title: 'Speech by Minister Indranee Rajah at the Debate on the Ministerial Statement on Overview of Government''s Strategy to Emerge Stronger from the COVID-19 Pandemic'
-date:   2020-10-15
+date: 2020-10-15T00:00:00.000Z
-permalink: "/media-centre/speeches/Speech-by-Minister-Indranee-Rajah-at-the-Debate-on-the-Ministerial-Statement-on-Overview-of-Government-s-Strategy-to-Emerge-Stronger-from-the-COVID-19-Pandemic"
+permalink: /media-centre/speeches/Speech-by-Minister-Indranee-Rajah-at-the-Debate-on-the-Ministerial-Statement-on-Overview-of-Government-s-Strategy-to-Emerge-Stronger-from-the-COVID-19-Pandemic

 ---

 I announced the Baby Support Grant (BSG) last Friday – a one-time cash payment for all Singaporean children born from 1 October onwards, for two years.